coralproject/talk/docs/source/02-01-integrating.md

 > **NOTE:** Replace the value of `{% raw %}{{ CORAL_DOMAIN_NAME }}{% endraw %}` with the location of your running instance of Coral.

+A full list of possible embed params can be found at: https://github.com/coralproject/talk/blob/next/src/core/client/embed/StreamEmbed.ts#L27

 ## Story Creation

-Lazy `Story` Creation enables stories to be automatically created when they are published from your CMS.
+"Lazy Story Creation" enables stories to be automatically created when they are published from your CMS.
 Triggering the embed script above renders the comment stream iFrame on your page.
 By default that script dynamically generates `Stories` in Coral for seamless integration.

+Stories created by Lazy Story Creation will be scraped by the `scraper` job to retrieve their metadata.
+If the URL provided is not reachable by the scraper, then you can send an updateStory API call to provide story metadata to Coral.

 ### storyURL